MosesSupposes/Purescript-By-Example/text/chapter10.md

 foreign import data Effect :: Type -> Type
 ```

-As a simple example, consider the `random` function defined in the `purescript-random` package.
+As a simple example, consider the `random` function defined in the `random` package.
 Recall that its type was:

 ```haskell
 foreign import random :: Effect Number